xiaoyunyang/xiaoyunyang.github.io/content/about.md

 #### Hello!

-I'm a software engineer and tech entrepreneur.
+I'm a software engineer and tech entrepreneur living in New York.
+I have a full time job at a startup and bootstrapping my own startup.
+In my spare time I like to contribute to open source software and blog.

 I'm excited by opportunities that let me develop elegant solutions for obvious problems where there are no obvious solutions.
 I believe in automating wherever possible, and leveraging existing technology to quickly bootstrap solutions.
 My mantra is trial and error, which I apply to both building a startup as well as living a fulfilling life.

-I live in Washington DC.
-I have a full time job and a side hustle.
-I'm a government employee by day, tech entrepreneur by night.
-I'd like to make my side hustle my main hustle.
-In my spare time I like to read programming books and write articles about programming on Medium.

 Here are some details about me:

 ## Work Experience

+* I work at a software company called Smartling.
 * I'm a founder of a startup called LooseLeaf, which is a web app that disrupts the higher education industry.
 [Read more](http://xiaoyunyang.github.io/post/creating-looseleaf-a-platform-to-support-the-future-of-work/) about what I've done so far.
 * I helped a friend create the first mobile apps for NumberShapes that teaches little kids essential math skills and number sense.
 [Read more](http://xiaoyunyang.github.io/post/creating-numbershapes-math-learning-mobile-apps/) about what I did at NumberShapes.
 * I've worked at Naval Reactors as a product manager since graduating college in 2013.
 While working at Naval Reactors, I was also an active duty Navy officer.